A con artist and stage magician, a tornado sends him to the Land of Oz.

 Now, to interact normally, he dresses as a Palace Guard ("Horse of a Different Color" scene.)

-The Casanova: He practically hits on every female character (with the exception of the China Girl,understandably).
-This bites him in the ass when Evanora mentions this trait to turn dora evil.
+The Casanova: He hits on practically every female character (with the exception of the China Girl, understandably).
+This bites him in the ass when Evanora mentions this trait to turn Theodora evil.

 Did Not Get the Girl: In the beginning, he doesn't wind up with the girl he's romantically interested in.
 In the end, this makes sense, since it's largely implied that the woman becomes Dorothy's mother.